shiruken/csullender.com/content/posts/goodbye-wordpress-hello-hugo/index.md

 Several of my blog entries utilized WordPress' media features to create organized image galleries for displaying content.
 While Hugo and the Coder theme lack native image grid layouts, there are numerous custom [shortcodes](https://gohugo.io/content-management/shortcodes/) that offer such features.
 One such implementation is [Hugo Easy Gallery](https://github.com/liwenyip/hugo-easy-gallery), which can easily create responsive, [Photoswipe](https://photoswipe.com/)-powered image galleries with a single shortcode.

 In order to recreate the layouts used in my WordPress content, I had to modify the [`gallery.html`](https://github.com/shiruken/csullender.com/blob/master/layouts/shortcodes/gallery.html) shortcode and the [`hugo-easy-gallery.css`](https://github.com/shiruken/csullender.com/blob/master/static/css/hugo-easy-gallery.css) stylesheet to explicitly control the number of images displayed per row in a gallery.
 Specifically, I wanted to be able to display either two or five images per row with the option to display full-size images without cropping.
-I also had to slightly modify the handling of image paths to accommodate for leaf bundles.
+I also had to [slightly modify](https://github.com/shiruken/csullender.com/commit/e20104375c700534d29516e814e705504e4d6b3b) the handling of image paths to accommodate for leaf bundles.

-Here's an example of a gallery with two images per row:
+Here's an example of a gallery with two wide images per row (4:3 aspect ratio):

 ```
 {{</* gallery dir="demo-2x1/" class="hugo-two-wide" /*/>}}